 If you are interested in writing new scripts, get the KML 2.0 documentation from the authors Emu48 page.

 The command line syntax is "Emu28 [file]".
-The parameter sets the filename for the emulation data independent from the "LastDocument" setting.
+The parameter sets the filename of the emulation state file independent from the "LastDocument" setting, normally reponsible for opening the last used state file.
 The argument is optional.

 There are two ways to use the virtual keyboard on the emulated calculator:

-The easiest way to use the emulated calculator is using the mouse.
-The KML script define buttons with an area where mouse input is active.
-The mouse cursor change from an arrow to a hand cursor in these areas.
-The state of the virtual key follow the state of your left mouse button.
-When the mouse cursor leaves the virtual key area the virtual button automatically release.
+The easiest way to use the emulated calculator is by using the mouse.
+The KML script defines buttons with an area where mouse clicks take effect.
+The active area is indicated by changing the cursor from an arrow to a hand cursor.
+Pressing the left mouse button over an active area will press the virtual button.
+When the mouse cursor leaves the virtual key area with still the left mouse button pressed, the virtual button is automatically released.
+The visual aspect of a pressed or released virtual button is defined in the KML script.
 In some cases you need to press more than one key on the emulator.
 For these cases press the virtual key with the right mouse button.
-When you release the mouse button or leave the area of the virtual key, the key is still hold.
-To release all hold virtual buttons, just use the left mouse botton again.
+When you release the mouse button or leave the area of the virtual key, the key is still held.
+To release all held virtual buttons, just use the left mouse button again.
 A single release of a hold virtual key isn't possible.

 Another convenient way is using the PC keyboard.
-The KML script language support a large variety of commands to implement this feature.
-So keyboard usage depends on your used KML script and not on the emulator.
+The KML script language supports a large variety of commands to implement this feature.
+So keyboard usage mostly depends on your used KML script and not on the emulator.
 Because of this it's impossible to say what's happen when you press a key on the PC keyboard.
+Some Windows specific accelerator keys like F10 cannot be overloaded by the KML script.
 For further details read the KML 2.0 documentation mentioned before please.

-Opens an existing emulation session.
-The emulation continues at the same position where the loaded session was aborted.
+Opens a previously saved emulation session.
+The emulation continues at the same position where the session was aborted.
+Loading emulation sessions made with a different ROM revision may destroy the memory content or may cause other unpredictable results.

-Saves the current running session with the actual name.
+Saves the current session with the actual name.

-Saves the current running session with a new name.
-You're also get in this dialog when you Exit a new session without a state file name.
+Saves the current session with a new name.
+You're also get this dialog when you Exit a new session without a state file name.

 Closes the current session without closing the emulator.

 This calls the Settings dialog.
-This dialog has three sections: General, Disassembler and Sound.
+This dialog has four sections: General, Disassembler, Sound and Infrared Printer.

 8.6.1 General section